 Proposed ordinance regulating sober living homes to be presented in Committee

-This Tuesday, the Social Services and Public Safety (SSPS) Committee will discuss a proposed ordinance regulating sober living homes.
+Last week, the Social Services and Public Safety (SSPS) Committee discussed a proposed ordinance regulating sober living homes.
 Sober living homes are residences, privately owned and operated, reserved specifically for individuals recovering from substance use disorders.
 Sober living homes do not provide any counseling or support services; they are simply housing units rented only to people in recovery.

 Sober living homes have become somewhat controversial in Lexington over the last year or so.
 Many predominantly low-income and Black neighborhoods in Lexington have seen a growth in the number of sober living homes.
 Longtime residents of these neighborhoods report instances of noise issues and erratic behavior from residents.
 Linda Blackford of the Lexington Herald-Leader recently wrote an op-ed that shares the experience of Black Lexington residents concerned about the growh of sober living homes.